dam-cav/t-shirt-shop/README.md

 - install the correct node versione (see `.nvmrc`)
 - run `bundle install` to install ruby gems
 - run `yarn install` to install node_modules
-- check that `config/database.yml` contains the correct settings for your db (You can setup one using the `docker-compose.yml` file insluded in the project root)
+- check that `config/database.yml` contains the correct settings for your db (You can setup one using the `docker-compose.yml` file included in the project root, run it with `docker-compose up`)
-- run `rails db:create`, then `rails dm:migrate`
+- run `rails db:create`, then `rails db:migrate`

 ## Run the project for development